jhchilds/URA-cs/README.md

 7. Use command `git pull origin master`
 8. If the steps are followed correctly you should be able pull without any conflicts.

+## Setting Up Proper Dependencies Alternative
+1. Clone the repository by downloading the zip file.
+You'll need to initialize the repo locally and add the remote correctly as described above.
+Test this connection to the remote by making a small edit to this README and pushing, make no other changes unless contacting me first.
+2. This will set up proper directory path to URA, but will not contain Mercury API contents.
+3. You will need to do this manually.
+4. Compare the mercuryapi-1.31.2.40/cs and URA-cs-master/cs and copy and paste ALL files in each directory, as there are many dependencies to be satisfied.
+5. After completing this task, you should be able to push and pull files from URA-cs-master/cs/Samples/UniversalReaderAssistant2.0/UniversalReaderAssistant2.0/UI

 ### This project only involves editing UniversalReaderAssistant2.0.csproj
 Do not add any other files to git.

 ## DO NOT USE COMMAND `git add -A`
-There are too many files in the API for git to handle.
+There are too many files in the API for git to handle and it WILL crash if you try to force adding all of these files.
+We will only be using version control for specific files concerning the UniversalReaderAssistant.